htem/FANC_auto_recon/synapses/README.md

 ### Exclude autapses
 Any synaptic link that connects a given supervoxel to itself was excluded.
 This removed 798,050 synapses (~1%), bringing the number of remaining synapses from 56,514,601 to 55,716,551.

-### Exclude duplicates
+### Exclude clear duplicates
 Sometimes a single pair of supervoxels will be connected by two (or more) different synaptic links.
-This occurs due to limitations in the `synful` approach – in the large majority of the cases, these supervoxels should only be connected a single time.
+This occurs due to limitations in the `synful` approach – in essentially all of these cases, the pair of supervoxels should only be connected a single time.
 In these cases, we removed any duplicates, leaving only the single link with the largest score to connect any given pair of supervoxels.
 This removed 5,724,380 synapses (~7%), bringing the number of remaining synapses from 55,716,551 to 49,992,171.

+### Exclude likely duplicates
+Similar to the section above, sometimes a single dendritic twig will be connected to the same presynaptic neuron by multiple links, but without having the same exact pair of supervoxels connected.
+We removed duplicate links that connect the same two segIDs if the links' presynaptic locations are within 150nm of one another.
+We examined the some of the cases identified by this approach and indeed all the instances we examined were duplicates that deserved to be removed.
+Here's a [neuroglancer link to 5 examples](https://neuromancer-seung-import.appspot.com/?json_url=https://global.daf-apis.com/nglstate/api/v1/5050799377874944).
+Thanks to Sven Dorkenwald for providing code for this step, which was also applied to the FAFB/FlyWire synapse table.
+This step removed 4,936,246 synapes (5.9%), bringing the number of remaining synapses from 49,992,171 to 45,055,925.

-## Final synapse dataset
+## Final Nov2022 synapse dataset
-The remaining set of 49,992,171 synapses is available through a CAVEclient in a table named [synapses_nov2022](https://cave.fanc-fly.com/annotation/views/aligned_volume/fanc_v4/table/synapses_nov2022).
+The final set of 45,055,925 synapses is available:
+- as a csv file on google cloud storage at `gs://lee-lab_female-adult-nerve-cord/alignmentV4/synapses/synapses_Nov2022/`.
+[Link to view files through browser](https://console.cloud.google.com/storage/browser/lee-lab_female-adult-nerve-cord/alignmentV4/synapses/synapses_Nov2022)).
+- through a [CAVE](https://caveclient.readthedocs.io/en/latest/) table named `synapses_nov2022`.
+[Link to view table through browser](https://cave.fanc-fly.com/annotation/views/aligned_volume/fanc_v4/table/synapses_nov2022).

+The `score` column is the `sum_score` provided by `synful`, converted from float to int.